Hugh Audley

 Hugh Audley (baptised 13 January 1577 – 15 November 1662), also known as The Great Audley, was an English moneylender, lawyer and philosopher.
 Following his death, he was the feature of a popular 17th-century pamphlet titled The way to be rich according to the practice of the Great Audley, which compared his humble beginnings to his ultimate fortune.
+He is the original purchaser of Grosvenor Estate which has passed to his heirs and is the source of the Duke of Westminster's billion pound fortune.

 Life

 The first recorded date of Audley's life is his baptism in January 1577.
 He was the tenth of eleven children of John Audley, a mercer, and his wife Maudlin or Margaret Hare, daughter of a wealthy Cheapside mercer named John Hare.
 His father died in 1579, and left "considerable property, both real and personal".
 After being admitted to the Inner Temple in 1603, he became a clerk of the Court of Wards and Liveries, a position for which he allegedly paid £3000, until it was abolished in 1660.
 In his position, he became extremely rich, and survived a £100,000 loss after the court's suppression in 1646.
 However, all the money and records remained in his possession long after this event.